Model categories and pro-$p$ Iwahori-Hecke modules: Gorenstein projective model structures

 \begin{proof} There are isomorphisms $\Ext^1_{\Ch(S)}(X[-1],Y)\cong\Ext^1_{\Ch(S)}(X,Y[1])$ and $\Ext^1_{\Ch(S)}(X[1],Y)\cong\Ext^1_{\Ch(S)}(X,Y[-1])$ for all $X,Y\in\Ch(S)$.
 This implies that both functors preserve the class of trivial objects.
 By exactness they preserve all weak equivalences.
 Since they are inverse to each other this implies that they form a Quillen equivalence in both directions.\\

 In order to compute the suspension functor let $X\in\Ch(S)$ be cofibrant and factorize $X\to 0$ into a cofibration followed by a trivial fibration.
 This gives an exact sequence $0\to X\to Y\to Z\to 0$ where $Y$ is trivial and $Z$ is cofibrant.
-By definition $Z$ is the suspension of $X$ in $\Ho(\Ch(S))$.
+Then $Z$ is the suspension of $X$ in $\Ho(\Ch(S))$.
 Since $Z$ is termwise projective the above sequence is termwise split.
 As usual, we obtain a map of complexes $Z\to X[-1]$ which is unique up to chain homotopy.
-However, together with $X$ and $Z$ also $Y$ is acyclic and termwise projective, hence is cofibrant.
+However, together with $X$ also $Y$ is cofibrant since $X\to Y$ is a cofibration.
 As remarked in the proof of Theorem \ref{Becker} this implies that $Y$ is a projective complex, hence is contractible.
 It follows that the map $Z\to X[-1]$ is a homotopy equivalence in the usual sense of chain complexes.
 As remarked earlier this implies that $Z\to X[-1]$ is a weak equivalence because $Z$ and $X[-1]$ are cofibrant.
 This implies $L[-1]\cong\Sigma$.
 That $R[1]\cong\Omega$ follows formally from the uniqueness of adjoints. \end{proof}

 Note that if $S$ is a Gorenstein ring then the Gorenstein projective model structure on $\Mod(S)$ is Quillen equivalent to its Gorenstein injective counterpart (cf.\ \cite{Hov2}, page 583).
 It follows from the results of Becker that the corresponding homotopy category is also equivalent to the category $K_\ac(\mathrm{Inj}(S))$ of complexes of injective $S$-modules up to chain homotopy (cf.\ \cite{Beck14}, Proposition 2.2.1 (2) and Proposition 3.1.5).\\